 Memorize the Test Objectives

 Let’s start at the start.
 Each test comes with an explanation of the test target.
 While this might seem like a no-brainer, studying the goal means you’re more prepared to take and pass your test generally.
-It is useful for you to organize and structure the information you’re studying.
+It is useful to organize and structure the information you’re studying.

 Lets you know how fast or slowly you’re moving through the test is the other advantage of having this roadmap.
 Understanding where you are in the test and how much you have left is necessary for managing your time.
-You can change how much time you’re spending on each question to ensure you complete the test.
+You can change how much time you spend on each question to ensure you complete the test.
 You might be rushing instead due to nerves and need a reminder to take your time.

 Set up a Computer or a Network